yubing744/sui/examples/coupons/README.md

 - addresses are not actually visible on-chain before a first transaction occurs (so they miss the feeling of real ownership)
 - in some NFT air-dropping solutions, such as lazy minting, the assets are not available on the blockchain explorers and thus, the users are locked in show-casing platforms.
 - layer-2 minting and related flows are very complex terms for the average user to digest
-- many of the above issues exist because in many blockchains transactions are either expensive or very slow to allow for massive user on-boarding campaigns (i.e., giving away assets)
+- many of the above issues exist because in many blockchains transactions are either expensive or very slow to allow for massive user on-boarding campaigns (i.e., giving away assets).

 ## The Sui Coupon protocol
 Sui has unique features by design; it can almost scale indefinitely, offer record numbers in transaction speed and